Advanced Materials 2019

 - Economical and Ecological Production of Fibre Composites

 - Industrial Applications of Composites

 Adhesives and connection technologies are also called binding technology.
 Adhesives are substances like glue, mucilage which is used to bind two surfaces to resist their separation.
 They might be found naturally or synthetically .For an adhesive to work effectively, it must have three properties, it must be able to wet the surface; it must harden and finally must be able to transmit locals between the two surfaces being adhered.
 However it may be problematic for low energy materials like polymers.
 To solve this problem, surface treatment can be used to increase the surface energy as a preparation step before adhesive binding.

 - Dissimilar Materials Joining

 Track 5: Surface Coatings and Tribology

-Surface Coating is any mixture of film forming materials plus pigments, solvents and other additives which when applied to a surface and cured or dried, yields a thin film that is functional and often decorative.
+Surface Coating is any mixture of film forming materials and pigments, solvents and alternative additives that once applied to a surface and cured or dried, yields a thin film that is functional and often decorative.
 Surface coatings involve paints, drying oils and varnishes, synthetic clear coatings and other products whose primary function is to protect the surface of an object from the environment.

-Tribology the science and engineering of contacts between bodies in relative motion is a major research theme.
-This includes studies of lubricant oil additives where we use surface analytical approaches to understand the interactions of lubricant oil additives with sliding surfaces as well as correlating these interactions with tribological properties (fiction and wear).There is a strong fundamental aspect to this work as well which also includes molecular dynamics modeling studies in order to understand the behavior of brushes in lubrication.
+Tribology the science and engineering of contacts between bodies in relative motion may be a major analysis theme.
+This includes studies of lubricant oil additives wherever we tend to use surface analytical approaches to know the interactions of lubricant oil additives with slippery surfaces moreover as correlating these interactions with tribological properties (fiction and wear).There is a strong fundamental aspect to this work as well which also includes molecular dynamics modeling studies in order to understand the behavior of brushes in lubrication.

 - Nanoscale Surface Modification